rekhaDevs/samagragovernance.in/src/pages/partners/index.md

   - description: Omidyar supports Samagra's Skill India engagement
     image: /img/on-logo-1.png
   - description: >-
+      HeroMotoCorp is collaborating with Samagra as part of Digital Haryana to design and implement the digital roadmap of the state
+    image: /img/hero-motocorp-logo.png
+  - description: >-
       Educational Initiatives conducts an independent assessment of government school students in Haryana as part of the Saksham Haryana-Education engagement